The this keyword in JavaScript

 Functions are objects and, as most objects, they have methods.
 This form refers

-to using the function's methods apply
+to using the function's methods apply or call to call a function.
+Both

-methods take whatever first argument you pass and bound this
+methods take whatever first argument you pass and bound this to it.
+They differ

 in the way they provide the arguments to the function being invoked.

-method takes an array of arguments:
+The apply method takes an array of arguments:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 | var myObj1 = { name: 'Chuck' }; var myObj2 = { name: 'Charles' }; var sayWelcome = function (location) { return 'Hello ' + this.name + '.
 Welcome to ' + location; }; sayWelcome.apply(myObj1, ['New York']); // 'Hello Chuck.
 Welcome to New York' sayWelcome.apply(myObj2, ['Toronto']); // 'Hello Charles.
 Welcome to Toronto' |

-method takes a list of arguments separated by commas:
+The call method takes a list of arguments separated by commas:

 1 2 | sayWelcome.call(myObj1, 'New York'); // 'Hello Chuck.
 Welcome to New York' sayWelcome.call(myObj2, 'Toronto'); // 'Hello Charles.
 Welcome to Toronto' |